Maryam Kalali

-Maryam Shahabi (25 October 1914 – 4 October 2005) (Persian: مریم کلالی) was an Iranian aristocrat and landowner.
+Maryam Shahabi (مریم کلالی; 25 October 1914 – 4 October 2005) was an Iranian aristocrat and landowner.

 Early life

 Shahabi took interest in the arts from an early age, practicing the piano, horseback riding, and learning three languages.
-She was also the first woman in Iran to obtain a driving license.
+She was also the first woman in Iran to obtain a driving's license.

 White Revolution

-During the Shah's White Revolution, Shahabi owned large land holdings in Iran.
+During Mohammad Reza Pahlavi's White Revolution, Shahabi owned large land holdings in Iran.
 She was one of the first female landowners to voluntarily distribute a portion of her land holdings.

 Lineage

-A member of one of Iran's oldest royal dynasties, Shahabi was the granddaughter of Prince Mir 'Ali Mardan Khan, Nuzrat ol-Molk and the great-granddaughter of Mohammad Shah Qajar.
+A member of one of Iran's oldest royal dynasties, Shahabi was the granddaughter of Prince Mir 'Ali Mardan Khan, Nuzrat ol-Molk.

 Private life

 She married Etemad Shahabi, and together they had four children: